baites/baites.github.io/_posts/2029-01-01-median-of-two-sorted-arrays.md

 We submitted to LeetCode the merge-sort map problem as a contribution.
 At the moment of this writing, the problem is pending for review.
 We wrote most of the code using LeetCode API for automated judging although this is not available for the merge-sort map problem.

-The complete implementation of this algorithm can be found in the following links:
+The complete implementation of all the algorithms can be found in the following links:

 * [Merge-Sort Map implemented using LeetCode API for judging.](https://github.com/baites/examples/blob/master/coding/contribs/merge-sort-map/merge_sort_map.py)
 * [Stress testing of merge-sort map.](https://github.com/baites/examples/blob/master/coding/contribs/merge-sort-map/merge_sort_map_stress.py)
 * [Median of two sorted arrays using merge-sort map.](https://github.com/baites/examples/blob/master/coding/contribs/merge-sort-map/median_two_sorted_arrays.py)
 * [Stress testing of the median of two sorted arrays](https://github.com/baites/examples/blob/master/coding/contribs/merge-sort-map/median_two_sorted_arrays_stress.py)

-I hope you enjoy the beautiful algorithmic gem that seems hard but once it is understood it becomes trivial!
+I hope you enjoy this beautiful algorithmic gem, that it seems hard, but once it is understood, it is rather trivial!

 ### References